The Roots of Heaven (film): Shooting

 Shooting took place mainly on location in French Equatorial Africa over five months in the Belgian Congo and Chad in the Northern Cameroons, where the elephants were located.
 The cast and crew suffered from heat, malaria and other tropical diseases.
 Temperatures would routinely reach 134 F in the day and 95 F degrees at night, and people would shower four or five times per night.
 Some days required a four-hour drive to the location and back, and all water was transported to the set by aircraft.
-Juliette Gréco contracted a serious illness and the company reported 900 sick calls from a cast and crew of 120.
+Gréco contracted a serious illness and the company reported 900 sick calls from a cast and crew of 120.
 Flynn mentioned the challenges of the location with affection in his autobiography My Wicked, Wicked Ways (1959).

 Zanuck said "I would never make a picture there again" but he was proud that "[t]here is not one dubbed line, transparency plate or process shot in the whole picture."
 The unit then moved to Paris for studio filming.
 While there, Gréco fell ill with a recurrence of her illness.
 Flynn also had a recurrence of malaria requiring hospitalization.
 Welles filmed his part over two days at a Paris studio.
 His rate was normally $15,000, but he was not paid because he wished to reciprocate Zanuck for helping Welles fund Othello (1952).

 Huston later said: "I still don't want to have to work with a producer again but if I had to, I'd certainly choose Darryl.
 He's been very good, co-operative and decent throughout."
 He also said that he was "completely responsible... for the badness of The Roots of Heaven.
 I really wanted to make that one and Daryl Zanuck got me everything and everybody I wanted.
 But I had the screenplay done by someone who had never done one before, and it was bad.
 By then the cast, crew and me were in Africa; it was too late to turn back, we would have spent a fortune for nothing, so we went ahead and did the best we could."
+He also said that Roots of Heaven "could have been a very fine film.
+And largely owing to me was not a good film at all."

 Post-production

-The film was edited in London rather than Paris so that Zanuck could be near Gréco, who was making a film there.
+The film was edited in London rather than Paris so that Zanuck could be near Gréco, who was making Whirlpool there.

+Release

+The film opened at the Palace Theatre in New York City on October 15, 1958.